bwpge/hello-go/README.md

 # hello-go

-A very basic server-client application for learning Go.
+A client-server project for me to learn Go.

 ## Usage

 Running the application with no arguments will display a usage menu:

 ```
 NAME: